How To Detect and Remove the Chrome.exe Virus

 4. Restart your computer and scan again

 As you would on a math test, double-check your work.
-Cybercriminals don’t want you to be able to remove malware, so they build persistence into them.
+Cybercriminals don’t want you to be able to remove malware, so they build persistence into it.

-Restarting your computer stops all processes, cleans up your device’s memory, and clears out the cache.
-You want to make sure that you’re starting with a clean slate after you remove the malware.
+Restarting your computer stops all running processes, clears your device’s memory, and clears the cache.
+You want to make sure you start with a clean slate after removing the Trojan.

-Since malware processes automatically start running as soon you log in, doing one more antivirus scan ensures everything is cleaned up.
+Since malware processes run automatically as soon as you log in, running another antivirus scan ensures everything is cleaned up.

 Another part of the Chrome.exe virus is adware, which causes unwanted ads to pop up while you use your device.
 Many of these ads may contain links to additional malware, but potentially unwanted programs (PUPs) like the Poweliks adware could also collect your personal data.